 Risk factors include:

-Age, as the spine gets older it becomes more susceptible to herniated discs and bone spurs, which are leading causes of sciatica.
+As the spine ages, it becomes more susceptible to herniated discs and bone spurs, which are the leading causes of sciatica.

 Obesity and excess weight create added stress on the spine, which can inflame the nerves.